Bromwell Wire Works

-Bromwell Wire Works is a historic industrial complex located at Greensburg, Decatur County, Indiana.
+Bromwell Wire Works is a historic industrial complex located at Greensburg, Indiana.
 The original factory was built in 1903, and is a two-story brick building on a rock-faced ashlar foundation and with a gable roof.
 It has a heavy timber-frame structure and Victorian style detailing.
 Also on the property are the contributing 1 1/2-story brick boiler house (c.
 1903), water tower (1928), and galvanizing shop (1922).

 It was added to the National Register of Historic Places in 1990.